The Tandana Foundation

 Join Hands with Tandana in Otavalo, Ecuador!

 Go beyond your typical travel or volunteer experience on a "Trip with Intention" with us to highland Ecuador.
-These trips provide individuals and groups an exciting opportunity to connect with community members and contribute to their projects - all the while learning about the local Kichwa culture and enjoying the region’s majestic natural beauty.
+These trips provide you and your family an exciting opportunity to connect with community members and contribute to their projects - all the while learning about the local Kichwa culture and enjoying the region’s majestic natural beauty.

 Upcoming Trips with Intention for Families: